-- Founded-In 1855 as the nation's first agricultural college; served as model for America's Land-Grant College System established under the Morrill Act of 1862. - Located-In East Lansing, four miles east of the state capitol. - Member-Of the North Central Association of Secondary Schools and Colleges, of the Association of Land-Grant Colleges and State Universities, and of the National Commission on Accreditation. - Enrollment-26,044 students (today ranks among the nation's first ten universities in enrollment). - Plant, Equipment and Campus-\$154,036,000-total atcost value of land, completed buildings and equipment, and partially completed construction as of June 30, 1961.
-4,250 acres at East Lansing, including 880 acres in campus and housing acres; 420 more acres in planned campus; the balance of 2,950 acres in agricultural research.
+- Founded In 1855 as the nation's first agricultural college; served as model for America's Land-Grant College System established under the Morrill Act of 1862. - Located In East Lansing, four miles east of the state capitol. - Member Association of American Universities, National Association of State Universities and Land Grant Colleges; National Commission on Accrediting, and the North Central Association of Colleges and Secondary Schools. - Enrollment 35,580 students (today ranks among the nation's first 10 universities in enrollment). - Plant, Equipment and Campus \$248,000,000 total at-cost value of land, completed buildings and equipment, and partially completed construction as of June 30, 1965.
+4,900 acres at East Lansing, including 1,515 in campus and housing areas; 490 in planned campus, and the balance in agricultural research.